why Microsoft Corporation [MSFT] is a Good Choice for Investors After New Price Target of $370.89

-Microsoft Corporation [NASDAQ: MSFT] stock went on a downward path that fall over -2.05% on Friday, amounting to a one-week price decrease of less than -2.51%.
+Microsoft Corporation [NASDAQ: MSFT] price plunged by -1.93 percent to reach at -$5.52.
 The company report on March 4, 2022 that Microsoft completes acquisition of Nuance, ushering in new era of outcomes-based AI.

 Strategic, highly complementary acquisition accelerates industry-specific cloud strategy to transform the future of work and care.